ackoch/accesscontroltool/docs/Configuration.md

 Property | Description
 --- | ---
-minRequiredVersion | This configuration requires at least the given version of ACL tool.
+`minRequiredVersion` | This configuration requires at least the given version of ACL tool.
 If an older version is found the configuration file is not processed.
+`installAclsIncrementally` | Set this to `false` to disable the default [incremental installation](https://github.com/Netcentric/accesscontroltool/issues/155).
+Only supposed to be used for edge cases (e.g. like forcing external sync for groups already existing in AEM).
 ... | See [Advanced Features](AdvancedFeatures.md) for more global options.

 ## Validation